HowarthTom/Data-Collection/README.md

 # Data Collection Pipeline

-This project uses various webscraping and html parsing tools such as selenium, chromedriver, beatifulsoup to collect and analyse data from the rottentomatoes website.
+This project uses various webscraping and html parsing tools such as selenium, geckodriver, beatifulsoup to collect and analyse data from the rottentomatoes website.
+It uses Docker to containerise the application for easy deployability, and a CI/CD pipeline to keep the Docker image up to date.

 ## Milestone 1 - Choosing a website

-* I chose rotten tomatoes for this project as it contains lots of different forms of data (TV show info, images, links to other pages), which is updated and changed on a regular basis.
+* Rotten tomatoes was chosen for this project as it contains lots of different forms of data (TV show info, images, links to other pages), which are updated and changed on a regular basis.
 * This provides the challenge of making a webscraper that both targets specific data and adapts to change.
-* Furthermore, the data collected from this website can be used to provide some interesting and useful information to the user, such as ranking by critic and audience scores simultaneously.
+* Furthermore, the data collected from this website can be used to provide some interesting and useful information for the user, such as ranking by tomatometer and audience scores simultaneously.

 ## Milestone 2 - Creating the initialiser class and methods

 * The initialiser class visits the 'TV show' page on rotten tomatoes and scrapes a list of urls for each show.
     - The challenge was that sometimes it would load an incorrect number of pages if the 'load more' button was slow to load in.
-I solved this by adding a webdriver waitkey that waits for the presence of the button before trying to execute any more of the script.
+This was solved by adding a webdriver waitkey that waits for the presence of the button before trying to execute any more of the script.
 ```python
 from selenium import webdriver
 from selenium.webdriver.common.by import By